Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.1

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This number is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This figure is worked out by multiplying the total texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly record to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly record to its local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices